Osanchez/P1_Tokenization/README.md

 # P1_Tokenization

-Reads a file, formats text, removes stop words, ap[lies port and stem algorithms.
-These are fundamental principles applied to search engines
+Reads a file, formats text, removes stop words, applies port and stem algorithms.
+These are fundamental principles when creating a search engine